 Tiramisu Cupcakes

-These tiramisu cupcakes include classic ingredients like Kahlua, espresso, and mascarpone cheese, along with a handful of ingredients you likely have in the pantry.
+This tiramisu cupcake recipe includes classic ingredients like Kahlua, espresso, and mascarpone cheese, along with a handful of ingredients you likely have in the pantry (the exact measurements are in the recipe card below).

 For the Cupcakes